FAQ

 A Sigmoidoscopy is an examination of the sigmoid colon and rectum (via a rigid sigmoidoscope).
 Dr Morris will determine the need for a sigmoidoscopy during your initial consultation.
 This applies to rectal conditions only and does not apply to general surgical conditions.

-Dr Morris’s fees to perform a procedure or surgery are based on complexity and the overall time spent on your care during and after the procedure.
+An estimate of fees will be provided after consultation with the doctor.
+Fees to perform a procedure or surgery are based on complexity and the overall time spent on your care during and after the procedure.
 Consultation is required to determine any treatment recommendations.

-If you are fully insured, the majority of the costs will be covered by your health fund.
-After your consultation we will provide you with a formal estimate of fees.
-It is not possible to provide a quotation prior to a formal consultation given the wide variety of possible interventions tailored to an individual patient.
+It is not possible to provide an estimate prior to a formal consultation given the wide variety of possible interventions tailored to an individual patient.

 On the day of your procedure or surgery, simply present to the main reception desk located just within the main entrance of the hospital and the hospital reception staff will direct you from there.